Who's Online

 Understanding the Different Types of Data Loss Prevention in Office 365

-The first type of DLP available in Office 365 is content inspection.
-This feature allows you to scan emails, documents, and other content for sensitive information, such as credit card numbers or Social Security numbers.
+Content inspection emerges as the initial category of DLP in Office 365.This feature allows you to scan emails, documents, and other content for sensitive information, such as credit card numbers or Social Security numbers.
 You can also set up rules to block or quarantine content that contains sensitive information.

 Exploring the Benefits of Office 365 DLP for Data Security